Inventory Rules

 Step 1: Finding Facilities with Inventory Using Filters

-The first step is to filter the available facilities to identify those capable of fulfilling an order.
-This filtering ensures that the brokering algorithm only considers facilities that meet the specific criteria retailers have set for fulfilling orders.
+The first step is to filter the available facilities to identify those capable of fulfilling an order, so the brokering algorithm considers only facilities that meet the specific criteria set by retailers for order fulfillment.

 For example, a retailer may want to use both stores and warehouses for high-priority orders, such as same-day and next-day deliveries.
 While, for standard orders, they may prefer to rely only on warehouses, avoiding the use of stores.
 These preferences can be configured using inventory rules to address these types of cases effectively.